animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 The nightmare I mentioned earlier was a waking one for a year.

 You know, the way I learned about the calcification was because chunks of what I thought were tooth were falling out.
 Just chunks of tooth-like pieces from my mouth.
 So I went to the dental hygienist and she said it was de-calcification.
-This was already when I was starting to recover to some extent, when I was already on the steak/salmon-only diet.
+This was already when I was starting to recover to some extent, when I was already on the steak-only diet.
 To reiterate: it started *de*-calcifying at that point.
 The calcification built up a lot during the 6 months I was on benzos.
 That was her diagnosis: calcification due to dry mouth from benzos.

-The steak/salmon-diet saved my ass.
+The steak-diet saved my ass.

 The trauma I went through during my psychosis (which the psychiatrists didn't even know about) doesn't compare to the year of benzo neurochemical torture.